 The \$5 million Broadhurst Science Center opened in 1998.
-The 32,000-square-foot structure houses biology, chemistry, psychology, geology, physics, computer laboratories, faculty offices, two demonstration/lecture halls, and one general classroom, all with multimedia video capability.
-The Campus Dean's Office and the Office of Academic Affairs is also found here.
-The building features a 417-seat theater/auditorium-the new home for Pitt-Titusville's Spotlight on the Lively Arts cultural events series, and other events that enrich the life of the campus and surrounding communities.
+The 32,000-square-foot structure houses biology, chemistry, computer laboratories, faculty offices, two demonstration/lecture halls, and one general classroom, all with multimedia video capability.
+The building features a 417-seat theater/auditorium used for events that enrich the life of the campus and surrounding communities.

 Adjacent to the above group of buildings is the J. Curtis McKinney II Student Union/Gymnasium.
-The building offers a full-size gymnasium, an auxiliary gym, racquetball courts, the Counseling Center, the Office of Student Life and the Health Center.
+The building offers a full-size gymnasium, an auxiliary gym and racquetball courts.
 The newest addition to the building is McKinney Commons, an 8,100 square-foot dining facility.
 The dining area includes a Wood Stone Oven and a cutting edge service area with cook-to-order stations offering a wide variety of food choices.
 The building also houses several classrooms and administrative offices.